input-output-hk/vrf-optimisation-tests/README.md

 be exploited by the hashing operations, and viceversa.
 This means that the variable time operations, or the batch verification does not improve the hash-related functions.
 Similarly, using try and increment, does not result in a performance proportional to the overall time, but rather an absolute improvement.
-In other words, the improvement of 0.013ms we saw above would be mantained if we reduce the verification time to half by exploiting batch verification.
+In other words, the improvement of 0.013ms we saw above would be maintained if we reduce the verification time to half by exploiting batch verification.
 This means that if we manage to reduce the VRF verification time to ~0.075ms by using batch verification, the try and increment function would bring us a further ~17% improvement, down to ~0.063ms.
 These